 So here are some of the horses who have made me smile or get all excited like the little girl who still lives in my heart.

 Of course I went to see the famous Budweiser Clydesdales when they came to Raleigh.
 I was so thrilled to be so close to such beautiful majestic creatures.
-Just hearing them chomp hat, neigh, clop around was a thrill for my inner child!
+Just hearing them chomp, neigh, and clop around was a thrill for my inner child!